UK top court rules against Scottish independence vote plan | Politics

 - United Kingdom

-The UK Supreme Court has ruled that Scotland does not have the power to hold a new referendum on independence without the consent of the British government.
+The UK Supreme Court ruled on Wednesday that Scotland does not have the power to hold a new referendum on independence without the consent of the British government.

 The judgment is a setback for the Scottish government's campaign to break away from the United Kingdom.